HM Treasury

 Economic Secretary (HM Treasury)

-To ask the Chancellor of the Exchequer, what steps she is taking to increase the availability of (a) cash and (b) ATMs in Bromsgrove constituency.
+To ask the Chancellor of the Exchequer, what steps her Department is taking to support people in switching to more affordable mortgage products.

 Emma Reynolds